 |Still usable after two decades in the bag.|

-Christmas Eve 2012 was Jonah’s third trip to a beautiful hundred acre private property where we have permission to hunt.
+Christmas Eve 2012 was his third trip to a beautiful hundred acre private property where we have permission to hunt.
 It’s a one hour drive from D.C., and sits on the eastern edge of the Blue Ridge within Fauquier County, Virginia.
 It's a very rugged, boulder-strewn parcel.
 Monster oak and cherry trees attest to an absence of timbering for close to a century.
 But there are patches of thick cover and a goodly amount of wild grape.

 A location I scouted last season has cover and food, and ample bed, rub, and scrape sign.
 Before the season started Anna - a FWS colleague and hunter - said that she purchased a double-wide ladder stand, and we should find a good spot for it take turns in it.
 She knew that Richard (another colleague and hunter) and I were planning on taking our kids out, so correctly guessed that the double stand would be greatly appreciated.
-The spot I had scouted made sense for the stand, and as part of our pre-season scouting trip Richard, Anna, Jonah, and I carted the stand to the spot and spent much of the day setting it up.
+The spot I had scouted made sense for the stand, and as part of our pre-season scouting trip we carted the stand to the spot and spent much of the day setting it up.

-Jonah has been excited about hunting, setting his own alarm clock for 4:40am on hunt mornings and had, without complaint, gotten out of bed and geared up with nary a reminder or word of “encouragement” needed from me.
+He has been excited about hunting, setting his own alarm clock for 4:40am on hunt mornings and had, without complaint, gotten out of bed and geared up with nary a reminder or word of “encouragement” needed from me.
 Considering what it typically takes to get him out of bed on other weekend mornings, this is impressive.
 Early morning Christmas Eve, we loaded up the car and rolled down the street to pick up Richard, then moved outward to the Beltway, then west on Route 66.
 Just about one hour later, we pulled onto the property.

 He looks forward to getting out again, and I look forward to joining him.